-Finally, we answer the age-old questions that, admit it, you’ve been wondering yourself.
-What really is the difference between crisps, crumbles, and cobblers?
+Finally, we answer the age-old question that, admit it, you’ve been wondering yourself (every summer): What is the difference between crisps, crumbles, and cobblers anyway?

 Read More: Fruit Pizzas Are a Perfect Summer Dessert